VoxForge

 Note: Please only submit audio files in an uncompressed format such as WAV or AIFF or lossless compressed format such as FLAC.

 Now you need to exit and re-start Audacity to make these Project Setting changes active.
-Look at Project rate selector on the bottom left hand corner of the Audacity window, make sure it says 48000.
+Look at Project rate selector on the bottom left hand corner of the Audacity window, make sure it says 16000 (more information).

 So cheer up, and give us your paw |

 Leave a one second pause before and after you speak (these pauses will help in determining noise levels in your recordings).
 Speak normally, not too fast or too slow, and clearly.
-Speak as you would if you were reading the text aloud to someone else, with appropriate pauses corresponding to the punctuation in the text.
-If you are unsure how to pronounce a word, this FAQ entry might help.
+Speak as you would if you were reading the text aloud to someone else, with appropriate pauses corresponding to the punctuation in the text (if you are unsure how to pronounce a word).

 Click the 'Stop' icon when you are completed.